-How Often Should You Do a Legionella Risk Assessment?
+How Often Should You Review Your Legionella Risk Assessment?

 In this article our water risk management experts answer the question… how often should you do a legionella risk assessment?
-The article explains why you need one, what’s involved in the assessment process, and when and how often legionella risks need to be reviewed, using some simple examples to help you recognise when you need to take action.
+The article explains why you need this kind of safety assessment, what’s involved in the assessment process, and when and how often legionella risks need to be reviewed.
+The article uses some simple examples to help you recognise what you need to do and when you need to take action.

 What diseases are caused by legionella?

 Legionellosis is the name given to the various diseases caused by Legionella bacteria.
 In the UK the two most common diseases are the milder form called Pontiac fever, and the most serious – and arguably best known – Legionnaires’ disease.